 First Step Way of Assessing

-Katrina Bates, Physical Education Specialist at High Wycombe Primary School, recently attended the ACHPER WA Fundamental Movement Skills course, and provides a case study of how the skills gained in the course can be utilised for assessment in the classroom.
+Katrina Bates, Physical Education Specialist at a local Primary School, recently attended the ACHPER WA Fundamental Movement Skills course, and provides a case study of how the skills gained in the course can be utilised for assessment in the classroom.

 Following the FMS course in October 17 I walked away and reflected on all the knowledge I had learnt, which was a lot, and how best I could incorporate this with the students in my school.
 As it was a reporting term I decided to start with the assessment of students using the Fundamental Movement Skills Book 2: The Tools for Learning, Teaching and Assessment and more specifically I chose to assess the students overhand throwing.
 I chose overhand throwing as the School Curriculum and Standards Authority Judging Standards, which we assess against, includes the skills of throwing in every primary year level and I had also learnt the skill criteria of overhand throwing at the course.